 If a young boy was marooned on a dessert island, then he would most likely experience a hormonal erection at puberty.
 But it is unlikely that he would ever masturbate because he would not have the stimulus of another person’s body to use as a fantasy.
 If a young girl was marooned on a dessert island, she would never discover masturbation to orgasm.
 She would have no experience of being an object of male desire and no access to erotic fiction to build the sexual fantasies that she would need in order to achieve orgasm.

 Adults masturbate over the longer term because they can generate fantasies that reliably lead to orgasm.
 The incidence and frequency of masturbation is related to our responsiveness and to the creativeness of our imagination.
 The more creative and inventive we are in imagining scenarios, the more likely we are to enjoy solitary activity that relies on our imagination.

 Responsive women masturbate much less frequently than most men do (once every 3 to 4 weeks on average).
 Any woman can buy a sex toy.
-But she does this to reassure herself that she can experience orgasm as she has been told she should.
+She does this to reassure herself that she can experience orgasm as she has been told she should.
 But this is not the result of an instinctive mental urge.
-Few women have the mental response to eroticism that causes orgasm.
+Few women have the mental response to eroticism that makes orgasm possible.

 A man experiences fantasy as a reflection of the real-world.
 He imagines a real partner in realistic and achievable situations.
 But a woman’s fantasies are based on unrealistic scenarios that cannot be realised in real life.
 One could ask why these things are the way they are.
 One could try to approach sexual arousal and orgasm in a different way.
 But ultimately we use the mechanism that works.
 The techniques of masturbation are quite limited.